-AboutI'm a Tow Fellow at the Columbia University Journalism School working on applications of data and computational journalism.
+AboutI'm an Assistant Professor at the University of Maryland, College Park College of Journalism.
+I study computational and data journalism with emphases on algorithmic accountability and social computing in the news.
 I'm also a consultant specializing in research, design, and development for computational media applications.
-Areas of expertise include data visualization, social computing, and news.
 Find me on Twitter: @ndiakopoulos

 - Storytelling with Data Visualization: Context is King

 - Algorithmic Defamation: The Case of the Shameless Autocomplete

 - Sex, Violence, and Autocomplete Algorithms: Methods and Context

 - The Rhetoric of Data

 - 51% Foreign: Algorithms and the Surveillance State

 - Storytelling with Data: What Are the Impacts on the Audience?